The Bellows Foundation website is under construction

 “This wouldn’t work for me because it’s too casual and egalitarian.
 I have to stand with my student chart on the podium and call on every one of them to keep them alert and engaged.”

 “I could never control the at-risk students who routinely try to disrupt me, if I allowed them sit near me and around me like this.”

 As it turned out, for those students in the economics class of 2008, the U.S. economy was actually collapsing week by week and month by month, which (i) maximized student engagement, (ii) sparked their critical thinking, and (iii) raised daily questions in their minds of how the world actually works and who was actually in control of the American economy.
 It was like being part of a mystery thriller.
 Even some of the parents would send in questions that we would discuss around the table.

-Steve Boyle had the privilege to serve as a middle and high school teacher at Patagonia Union High School, Patagonia, Arizona in the 2008-2010 period.
-He was encouraged to experiment with an unconventional classroom environment that eliminated the traditional set up with individual school desks and chairs in favor of a university seminar-style arrangement to measure important learning dynamics.
-Steve’s experimentation was influenced by Dr. Vera John-Steiner of the University of New Mexico, who, in 2000, wrote a very thought-provoking book titled CREATIVE COLLABORATION, which was based on a study of successful collaboration of notable partners and groups, some in face-to-face interaction and others in distance interaction.
-The result of her examination is that:
+Steve’s experimentation was also influenced by Dr. Vera John-Steiner of the University of New Mexico, who, in 2000, wrote a very thought-provoking book titled Creative Collaboration, which was based on a study of successful collaboration of notable partners and groups, some in face-to-face interaction and others in distance interaction by Internet.
+The result of her examination was that: